marcosp-araujo/Tower2csv/README.md

 ![image](https://github.com/marcosp-araujo/Tower2csv/assets/88653954/e25850a6-332e-4c84-a627-f4d1f5c6b835)

-If we open, for instance, the humidity-sensor folder "huragl116S1", we will see one netcdf file for each month:
+If we open, for instance, the humidity-sensor folder "huragl116S1", we will see one netCDF file for each month:

 ![image](https://github.com/marcosp-araujo/Tower2csv/assets/88653954/c2a5965f-2921-4de4-9e07-e15bb0f09d9a)